anushamanur/CSC591_ADBI/Projects/SentimentAnalysis_Word2Vec/Readme.md

 Instructions to run the program:
 1. Go the the directory containing the python script.
 2. Make sure the data folder is in the same location
-2. Run the following commands as mentioned in the project

 python3 sentiment_solution.py data/imdb/ nlp
 python3 sentiment_solution.py data/imdb/ d2v